Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/CAN_Utilities/Send_Receive_CAN_Bus_Messages.md

 Messages can be transmitted either via the `SEND & RECEIVE CAN` window which is documented below or also via the [CAN Replay](Logging_Replaying_CAN_Bus_Messages.md) tool.

 !!! info "Check user privileges"
-    Before trying to send or receive any CAN packets, ensure that the current user has the associated privilege enabled.</p>
+    Before trying to send or receive any CAN packets, ensure that the current user has the associated privilege enabled.

 ## Receive CAN Packets